Chiang C. Mei

-Chiang Chung "CC" Mei (梅強中; born 4 April 1935) is a Taiwanese-American physicist who is the Ford Professor of Engineering Emeritus at the Massachusetts Institute of Technology (MIT).
+Chiang Chung "CC" Mei (梅強中; April 4, 1935 – July 16, 2026) was a Taiwanese-American physicist who was the Ford Professor of Engineering Emeritus at the Massachusetts Institute of Technology (MIT).
 He is known for his contributions in fluid mechanics with applications to civil, environmental, and coastal engineering.

-Education
+Early life and education

-Mei received his B.S.
+Mei was born in Wuchang, Wuhan, China on April 4, 1935.
+He received his B.S.
 (1955) from National Taiwan University, M.S.
 (1958) from Stanford University, and Ph.D.
 (1963) from California Institute of Technology.

 Career

-He has been an Associate Editor of the Journal of Fluid Mechanics.
+Mei was an associate editor of the Journal of Fluid Mechanics.
 He received the Moffatt–Nichol Award in 1992 and the International Coastal Engineering Award in 1995, both from the American Society of Civil Engineers.
 He was awarded the Theodore von Karman Medal in 2007.

-The 24th International Workshop on Water Waves and Floating Bodies of 2009 is dedicated to Mei on the occasion of his retirement.
+The 24th International Workshop on Water Waves and Floating Bodies of 2009 was dedicated to Mei on the occasion of his retirement.
 In the same year, the "C.C.
 Mei Symposium on Wave Mechanics and Hydrodynamics" was organised at the International Conference on Ocean, Offshore and Arctic Engineering (OMAE).

+He was inducted into the National Academy of Engineering in 1986 for “application of the theories of wave hydrodynamics and elasticity to problems in coastal and ocean engineering.”

+Death

+Mei died at his home in Waltham, Massachusetts, on July 16, 2026, at the age of 91.